tim-gameplan/geo-graph/docs/epsg_consistency_summary.md

 3. **Improve accuracy and performance** of spatial operations
 4. **Maintain backward compatibility** with existing code
 5. **Enhance terrain representation** using Delaunay triangulation
+6. **Scale to large datasets** using spatial partitioning and parallel processing

 ## Implementation Phases